fha96/my-restaurant/README.md

 # Restaurant overView

-- Name of the restaurant: *Al-Rimawe Burgers*
+- Name of the restaurant: *Al-Rimawe Restaurant*

 - Type of dishes: